srt32/hkpg/README.md

 * AWS_SECRET_KEY="secret-id"
 * AWS_REGION="us-east-1" (optional, defaults to us-west-1)

-## Configuring Heroku Scheduler

-Setup Heroku Scheduler to run `bin/backup`.

-## Configuring S3 bucket permissions
+## Configuring S3 Bucket Permissions

 You will need an IAM user with "s3:PutObject" and "s3:PutObjectAcl" permissions on the root: